Reset a Password in Windows 7 on Toshiba computer

 In this example, the machine has a single Windows 7 operating system installed, making this a very easy choice.

-Next, select the user account that needs to reset password on Windows 7 from the list, and click on "Reset" button, the program will begin resetting the account on your Dell machine to blank (empty) password.
-If you run the program to reset the password on Windows server 2000, 2003, 2008, 2012, the password will be reset to Spower@2011.
+Next, select the user account that needs to reset password on Windows 7 from the list, and click on Reset button, the program will begin resetting the account on your Dell machine to blank (empty) password.

-Now, you should be able to log into your Dell PC without a password.
+Now, you should be able to log into your Dell laptop or desktop without a password.
 If you're on a multi-user computer, the logon screen will still comes up after booting from Windows normally, but when you click on the user that had the password reset you just made, you will directly enter Windows 7 automatically without a prompt for password entering.

 That is it!